 #2 Foxfarm Ocean Forest Garden Potting Soil

-The Foxfarm Ocean Forest features a blend of moss, forest humus, crab and sea-going fish meal, bat guano, and earth casting among other elements.
+Foxfarm Ocean Forest soil is a great option for any indoor cannabis growers looking for an all-in-one soil and plant nutrients.
+It’s a bit unusual compared to other soils because it uses a blend of unique ingredients like moss, forest humus, crab and sea-going fish meal, bat guano, and other earthy elements.

-Unlike conventional growing mediums on the market, this soil is pH adjusted from 6.3 to 6.8.
-This ensures optimal fertilizer uptake for superior growth.
+Unlike some of the other soils on the market, Foxfarm soil is pH adjusted from 6.3 to 6.8.
+This ensures optimal fertilizer uptake, which makes your plants grow healthier, with less work on your part.

 What We Like